 Recreational fishing is a leisure activity that may also provide food for personal use.
 These activities provide benefits to the individual participants as well as contribute directly and indirectly to the economy through fishery related expenditures.
-This section focuses primarily on economic activity rather than the economic benefits to individual anglers or businesses.
+This section focuses primarily on economic activity rather than the economic benefits to individual fishers or businesses.
 Catch levels in the recreational shellfish fisheries are managed using area-specific openings and retention limits.
 There are no restrictions on the number of tidal water recreational licences.

 Tidal water recreational licences permit access to all marine species, including many shellfish, under the conditions described in the BC Sport Fishing Guide.
-The number of tidal water licences sold for access in BC decreased from around 333,000 in 2002 to a low of 300,000 in 2008 where it remained until a sharp increase to about 343,000 in 2014 (see graph below).
-The number of tidal water licences remained relatively stable between 2015 and 2018, but experienced a sharp decrease in the 2019/2020 and the 2020/2021 season due to the effects of the coronavirus COVID-19 global pandemic.
+The number of tidal water licences sold for access in BC decreased from around 333,000 in 2002 to a low of 290,000 in 2008 where it remained until a sharp increase to about 343,000 in 2014 (Figure 3 below).
+The number of tidal water licences remained relatively stable between 2015 and 2018, but experienced a sharp decrease in the 2019/2020 and the 2020/2021 season due to restrictions imposed during the coronavirus COVID-19 global pandemic.
 In the 2020/2021 season, no licences were sold to non-Canadians.
+The 2021/2022 season saw a recovery in the number of licences sold to residents and non-residents; nearly 308,000 licences were sold to BC residents, the highest number in the last 18 years.
+There was a very small increase in the number of non-resident licences sold in 2021/2022 due to license sales only beginning again to international fishers in August, 2021.
+While the 2021 season saw some return in international recreational fishing effort, the number of international licensees were low compared to pre-2020 years.

-Data for 2020/2021 is preliminary and should be treated as such.
+Figure 3

-Source: DFO Recreational Licensing data.5
+Figure 3.
+British Columbia Tidal Water Recreational Fishing Licences Sold, 2010 to 2022.
+Data for 2021/2022 is preliminary and should be treated as such.
+Source: DFO Recreational Licensing data3